You Know How I Roll

 Thanksgiving is coming up with lightning speed, my fellow DIYeters in the USofA.
 Yes, big holidays are busy times.
 There is nothing wrong with using store-bought items to make your preparations easier.
 I ardently believe that holidays should be fun, not stressful.

 There are plenty of excellent dinner rolls that can be purchased.
 You can certainly use a holiday as an excuse to pop into a neighborhood bakery you have not tried yet.
 You know how much I love making bread, though.
-That is why I make my own brown and serve rolls.
-Brown and serve rolls give you the best of all possible options.
+That is why I make my own brown-and-serve rolls.
+Brown-and-serve rolls give you the best of all possible options.
 You can make them up to one month ahead, so there is no last-minute stress.
-However, they finish baking just before serving time, so there is last-miniute bread smell in the house.
+However, they finish baking just before serving time, creating the smell of fresh baked smell just before serving time.
 Here is the recipe I use, from the Fleischman’s Yeast company website.
 Take note, I made a half batch of the recipe because I am a very silly person and forgot to buy more yeast.

 You can certainly make this recipe entirely by hand, but if you have a stand mixer with a dough hook it will go much faster.
 I happen to have such a mixer.
 Remember to start with the mixing paddle to ensure the ingredients are combined before you get to the kneading.